Looking for work?

 You may find the links below useful:

 - Regularly review your CV so that it is up-to-date and captures all relevant skills and experience.
 Remember, this is your chance to show potential employers that you are right for the job.
-There are hints and tips out there, so you may want to seek CV advice Link opens in a new window.

 - Practice interviews with people you trust and feel comfortable taking advice from.